solosage1/anyprice-oracle/EIP.md

 * EIP-5164 provides a container to ship a message, but doesn't say when or how quickly it must be delivered.
 Nor can a receiving contract easily reject a too-old message without a convention – a gap ERC-76xx could fill by including timestamps or expirations in the message format.
-* Bedrock's CXM enforces the 7-day delay for L2→L1 messages.
+* The Superchain Interop Messenger (SIM) offers low-latency L2-L2 communication, but applications still need a standard like ERC-76xx to define the *payload* for time-sensitive oracle data, including freshness guarantees.
+Canonical Bedrock CXM enforces a ~7-day delay for L2→L1 messages.
 For L1→L2 messages, while timely, it adheres to the canonical security model.
-ERC-76xx Version 1.0, for OP-Stack chains, explicitly commits to this canonical model and its inherent security properties (including any associated delays for L2→L1).
-Proposals for alternative, faster (and potentially less trust-minimized) schemes for OP-Stack chains are out of scope for v1.0 and would need to be specified in separate extension profiles with their own security analyses.
+ERC-76xx Version 1.0, for OP-Stack chains, RECOMMENDS SIM for L2-L2 and explicitly commits to the canonical Bedrock model for L1-involved interactions, inheriting its security properties (including any associated delays for L2→L1).
+Proposals for alternative, faster (and potentially less trust-minimized) schemes for OP-Stack L1 interactions are out of scope for v1.0 and would need to be specified in separate extension profiles with their own security analyses.
 * There is potential overlap with Chainlink's Cross-Chain Interoperability Protocol (CCIP) which was not an EIP at the time of writing.
 CCIP is an off-chain service and protocol for cross-chain data and token transfers.
 While not a formal standard in Ethereum, it targets similar goals.
 A differentiator